Aval Varuvala: Plot

-Jeeva lives with his grandmother Lakshmi in Madurai and says that he would marry the girl that he likes at first sight.
+Jeeva lives with his grandmother Lakshmi in Madurai and says that he would marry the girl he likes at first sight.
 He goes to Chennai after getting a job as a bank manager there.
 In a shopping mall, he gets a glimpse of Divya and falls in love with her.
-He identifies her scooter model and goes on a mission in search of her to end up in a colony surrounded by comedians – Dhandabani, Michael Jackson, Major Ramachandran, Savithri, and James Thomson.
+He identifies her scooter model and goes on a mission to find her, ending up in a colony surrounded by comedians – Dhandabani, Michael Jackson, Major Ramachandran, Savithri, and James Thomson.
 The colony people mistakenly think that Jeeva is trying to steal the scooter, and therefore, he lied that he was looking for a house to rent.
-Then, he agrees to stay in the colony after confirming that Divya and her mother Janaki are residing in the colony.
+Then, he agrees to stay in the colony after confirming that Divya and her mother Janaki are living there.

-From there on, Jeeva tries to impress Divya.
+From then on, Jeeva tries to impress Divya.
 The comedians find out that Jeeva is trying to approach Divya and agree to help him.
 They ask Janaki's opinion about Divya's marriage.
 However, Divya refused the offer, saying that she is not interested in getting married.
 A lonely, sad, pathetic-looking Janaki seemed to hide something.
-The gang gives a few ideas to persuade Divya, but they all failed.
+The gang gives a few ideas to persuade Divya, but they all fail.
 Eventually, tired of foolish ideas, Jeeva tells Janaki that he wants to marry her daughter.
-Impressed by Jeeva's good manner, Janaki advised Divya to accept him.
-Truthful to the expectations, Divya revealed that Janaki is actually her mother-in-law.
+Impressed by Jeeva's good manners, Janaki advises Divya to accept him.
+True to the expectations, Divya reveals that Janaki is actually her mother-in-law.

-Knowing that Jeeva loves her, Divya insults him so that he would give up, but he did not.
-Every time Jeeva did well to her, it reminds her of her ex-husband Prithvi's cruelty, and she started to compare them both.
-In a dramatic flashback, Prithvi is killed (so we think) by Divya when he encourages his friends to sexually abuse her.
+Knowing that Jeeva loves her, Divya insults him so that he would give up, but he does not.
+Every time Jeeva does well to Divya, it reminds her of her ex-husband Prithvi's cruelty, and she begins to compare both men.
+In a dramatic flashback, Prithvi is killed (allegedly) by Divya when he encourages his friends to sexually abuse her.
 Believing that the bad time is behind them, Janaki and Divya start a new life in a new town as a mother-daughter team.
 Divya falls in love with Jeeva with the comedians' help.
 However, Janaki did not allow Divya to tell Jeeva about her past.
-The whole colony was cheered by the news, and they arranged an engagement.
+The entire colony cheers the news, and they arranged an engagement.

 Prithvi returns for their betrothal to reclaim his possession.
-He blackmails Divya to sleep with him on one night before her marriage and asks Jeeva to sanction him a loan of Rs.
+He blackmails Divya to sleep with him the night before her marriage and asks Jeeva to sanction him a loan of Rs.
 25 lakhs; otherwise, he will reveal the truth to everyone.
-Somehow, Jeeva knows the truth and claimed to be proud to become Divya's husband.
+Somehow, Jeeva knows the truth and claims to be proud to become Divya's husband.
 This distracts Prithvi, who then decides to stop the marriage.
 Wanting to stop Prithvi from doing so, Janaki poisons him and also herself for the sake of a peaceful life for her daughter-in-law.

 Production

-Ajith shot for this film simultaneously with Kaadhal Mannan (1998).
-The film saw Ajith and Simran pairing for the first time.
+Ajith Kumar shot for this film simultaneously with Kaadhal Mannan (1998).
+The film saw him and Simran pairing for the first time.